Fork 'em Over Curbside

 1. Collect Food Scraps in Your Kitchen Caddy

-Use your kitchen caddy to collect food scraps and food-soiled paper at home.
+Use the kitchen caddy to collect food scraps and food-soiled paper at home.
 Use a BPI-certified compostable liner or newspaper to keep your caddy clean.

 2. Empty your Kitchen Caddy into your Curb Cart

-Empty your kitchen caddy into your green curbside cart when full or every 2-3 days.
-Store your curb cart outside, in a garage, or similar location with the lid locked.
-Emptying your caddy often and washing it like you would your dishes reduces odors.
+Empty the kitchen caddy into your green curbside cart when full or every 2-3 days.
+Store the curb cart outside, in a garage, or similar location with the lid locked.
+Emptying the caddy often and washing it like one would their dishes reduces odors.

 3. Set out your Curb Cart on Collection Day

-Roll your cart to the curb weekly on your collection day.
+Roll the cart to the curb weekly on collection day.
 It will be collected with a specialized truck, and the contents will be sent to Cayuga Compost for processing into a valuable soil amendment.
-Do not place your kitchen caddy at the curb.
+Do not place a kitchen caddy at the curb.

 4. Keep in Contact